-Under RTI employers or their agents are required to make regular payroll submissions for each pay period during the year detailing payments and deductions made from employees generally on or before the date they pay the employees.
+Under RTI employers, or their agents, are required to make regular payroll submissions for each pay period during the year.
+The submissions detail payments made to and deductions made from employees.
+These submissions must generally be made on or before the date the amounts are paid to the employees.
 The RTI submission details payments made which include salary, overtime and statutory payments such as statutory maternity pay.
 It also details the income tax, national insurance contributions (NIC) due together with other deductions such as student loan repayments.

-The PAYE and NIC on salaries is payable monthly (or quarterly where the amount due is less than $\pounds1,500$ per month).
+The PAYE and NIC on salaries is payable monthly (or quarterly where the amount due is less than $\pounds$ 1,500 per month).

 Penalties apply to employers who fail to make returns on time.
-These penalties range from $\pounds100$ to $\pounds400$ per month depending on the size of the employer.
+These penalties range from £100 to £400 per month depending on the size of the employer.
 Interest and penalties also apply for failing to pay on time.